The Big Showdown: The Big Showdown

-Round 2 (Final Showdown)
+Final Showdown

 The two remaining contestants competed to reach a payoff point of seven.
 Three categories were played, again represented by faces on a die, and point values were 1, 2, and 3 respectively.
-The scores were reset to zero, and the contestant who had been in the lead at the end of the first round chose the first category.
+The scores were reset to zero, and the contestant who had been in the lead at the end of the Big Showdown chose the first category.
 As before, no contestant could choose or answer a question that would put him/her above the payoff point.
+If both contestants missed a question, a one-point toss-up was asked for control of the board.
 The first contestant to reach seven points won the game and an additional $250; both contestants kept any money they had accumulated during the game.
+If the runner up in Final Showdown did not win any money, he/she is given a consolation gift.

 Bonus Round

 The champion had a chance to win up to $10,000 by rolling oversized dice.
 Model Heather Cunningham joined the proceedings to hand the dice to the champion.
-The sixes on each pair had been replaced with the words "Show" and Down," and the goal was to have both words appear in a single roll.
-The champion was given one free roll to start the round, and rolling “Show” and “Down” on the first try paid $10,000.
+The sixes on each pair had been replaced with the words "Show" and "Down", and the goal was to have both words appear in a single roll.
+The champion was given one free roll at the outset, which awarded $10,000 and ended the round immediately if "Show-Down" came up.

-If anything else was showing, the number the champion rolled was set as a payoff point.
-The lowest number a payoff point could be was one (rolling either "Show" or "Down", which had no singular values, on one die and one on the other), while the highest was ten (both dice showing five).
-The champion was then given thirty seconds to roll the dice, with Cunningham passing as many pairs to him/her as possible while Peck stood at the end of the dice table to call out the rolls and remove the dice.
-All rolls had to end with both dice landing in a well at the end of the table, otherwise they were not counted.
-Rolling the payoff point won $250 each time it was hit, with a roll of "Show-Down" worth an additional $5,000.
+If the champion rolled any other combination, that total became his/her payoff point for the round.
+Since "Show" and "Down" had no value individually, payoff points could range from 1 to 10.
+The champion was then given 30 seconds to make as many rolls as possible, with Cunningham providing a new pair of dice each time and Peck removing completed rolls and calling out results.
+Both dice had to land in a well at the table end opposite the champion in order to count.
+The payoff point awarded $250 and a five-second bonus each time it was hit, and a "Show-Down" roll awarded $5,000 and ended the round immediately.

-If the champion did not roll "Show-Down" after the thirty seconds had expired, but had hit the payoff point at least once, he/she received one last chance to roll the dice to win $5,000.
-For each roll of the payoff point, the champion received five seconds of bonus rolling time.
-Once again, the roll of "Show-Down" added $5,000 to the champion's winnings.
-If the champion did not roll "Show-Down" this time, the round ended and the champion returned on the next show to try to win his/her way back to the dice table to try again.
+If time ran out, but the champion had hit the payoff point at least once, he/she could use the accumulated bonus time to continue rolling in the hope of getting "Show-Down" and winning the $5,000.
+However, the payoff point no longer awarded any money or time.
+If the champion failed to roll "Show-Down" at any point during the round, he/she returned to compete on the next episode.

 Champions remained on the show until they were defeated in the main game, rolled "Show-Down" at any time in the bonus round, or accumulated $20,000 in winnings.